 An Absolute Classic!
-You only need a few ingredients for this easy keto low carb pumpkin pie recipe with almond flour crust.
+You only need a few ingredients for this easy keto low-carb pumpkin pie recipe with an almond flour crust.
 It will be your favorite sugar-free pumpkin pie!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases for my referral at no extra cost to you!
 See Disclosure

 We all know that pumpkin and winter squashes (as well as sweet potatoes) contain natural sugars, but I have not added any additional sugars.
-I used my favorite low carb sugar alternatives.
-I like Sukrin brand, but you can use your favorite.
+I used my favorite low-carb sugar alternatives.
+I like the Sukrin brand, but you can use your favorite.

 The keto pumpkin pie filling has only five ingredients, plus optional vanilla extract and molasses.
 Both of these add a lot of flavors, so I recommend including them if you can.
 The carbs they contribute are negligible since the amount is so small and spread across the entire recipe.

 You can make this into a paleo pumpkin pie by using coconut cream instead of heavy cream.
 That’s an easy substitution.
 Other than that, if you need another sweetener to consider it paleo-friendly, that’s not a problem.
 Something like coconut sugar should work just fine, preferably ground up to a finer consistency.

 Ease of Preparation: Easy

 - 2 & 1/2 Cups Almond Flour or Almond Meal

 - 4 Tablespoons Sukrin Gold (or your favorite sweetener to taste)